 4. Silk’n Flash & Go Hair Removal Device Original

-Please also read section 4.1 as there are newer models that no longer require replacement cartridges.
+Please also read section 4.2 & 4.1 below as there are newer models that no longer require replacement cartridges.

 Corded IPL Device for Lighter Skin